How to Be Happy: 23 Ways to Be Happier

 Every region in our brains can be strengthened through practice.
 If our brains are really good at remembering negative things that happen, it can be useful to strengthen the regions of the brain responsible for remembering positive things.

 7. Find those silver linings.

 Everything we experience can be a bummer if we choose to see it that way.
 But when you search for the benefits or silver linings in your life, you may be surprised to discover a lot of good.
-Keep practicing to increase the positive and decrease the negative to cultivate happiness.
+Keep practicing to think positive and decrease the negative to cultivate happiness.
 Also, this skill has been linked to a better ability to cope with stress and be more resilient.

 8. Take breaks from social media.

 Facebook tends to have a negative effect on our happiness.
 By choosing to take breaks from Facebook — or changing the way we use social media — we can boost our happiness.

 How we choose to spend our money impacts what we can do and how we live in ways that impact how happy we are.
 When we choose a less fancy house or car — things that don't bring us much happiness — we have more money to spend on adventures or on gifts for friends: things that actually do make us happier.